eirzarog/synthorAI/README.md

 # Synthor - A Chat GPT clone application

 Synthor is a modern, AI-powered chat application with a sleek dark interface.
-Experience seamless conversations with advanced AI models in a responsive, user-friendly environment. # Synthor AI – A ChatGPT Clone Application
+Experience seamless conversations with advanced AI models in a responsive, user-friendly environment.

-Synthor AI is a **monolithic RESTful API web services application** built with Spring Boot.
-It serves as the backend engine for a conversational AI platform, handling user authentication, message processing, data persistence, and secure communication through well-defined REST endpoints.
-The application follows a modular structure within a single deployable unit, making it easy to manage and scale vertically.

-Designed for clarity, performance, and extensibility, Synthor AI integrates PostgreSQL, Redis, JWT-based security, and supports modern development practices like MapStruct for object mapping and Lombok for boilerplate reduction.

 ## Screenshots